guillsav/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a Javscript front-end library that help managing state in an application.
+It was developped by Facebook to help with the scalabilty of the app.
+It also uses a component based approach when it comes to rendering the UI.

 - [ ] What does it mean to _think_ in react?

 Think in react means to deconstruct the UI of an app as individual reusable components.